Colombian FARC leader Timochenko travels to Cuba for stroke treatment

-BOGOTA Colombia's FARC rebel leader Rodrigo Londono, known by his nom de guerre Timochenko, has travelled to Cuba for treatment and to recover after suffering a stroke during the weekend.
+BOGOTA (Reuters) - Colombia's FARC rebel leader Rodrigo Londono, known by his nom de guerre Timochenko, has travelled to Cuba for treatment and to recover after suffering a stroke during the weekend.

 Timochenko, who in November signed a peace agreement with the government, suffers from heart problems and had surgery in Cuba while negotiating the accord.